daleao/sdv/Professions/README.md

 ## What this is

 This mod is an extensive overhaul of the skill progression and profession tree systems.
-It seeks to fix the problem of there being a single optimal or "correct" (gold-wise) path for each skill.
-And while it is not guaranteed that a new optimal path does not exist, it does at the very least ensure that every choice is unique, interesting and impactful, expanding upon overlooked vanilla mechanics and providing opportunities to explore entirely new styles of gameplay which engage and also scale with the player until the very late-game.
+It replaces the unbalanced and gold-centric vanilla professions with more unique and impactful choices that serve as pivotal anchors to reshape gameplay experiences.

 Optionally, this mod also brings classic progression tropes like [Prestige Classes](https://tvtropes.org/pmwiki/pmwiki.php/Main/PrestigeClass), [Class Change Level Reset](https://tvtropes.org/pmwiki/pmwiki.php/Main/ClassChangeLevelReset), and [Limit Breaks](https://tvtropes.org/pmwiki/pmwiki.php/Main/LimitBreak).

-This module was inspired by such great overhaul mods as [Enai Siaion][user:enai]'s [Ordinator][mod:ordinator] mod for Skyrim and [ReaperAnon](user:reaperanon)'s [Witcher 3 Enhanced Edition](mod:w3ee).
+This module was inspired by such great overhaul mods as [Enai Siaion][user:enai]'s [Ordinator][mod:ordinator] for Skyrim and [ReaperAnon](user:reaperanon)'s [Witcher 3 Enhanced Edition](mod:w3ee).
 It borrows many ideas and assets from the classic [Ragnarok Online][url:ragnarok], and also includes new improved profession icons by [IllogicalMoodSwing][user:illogicalmoodswing] (**please visit and endorse [Profession Icons Redone](mod:icons-redone)!**).

 <sup><sup>[🔼 Back to top](#top)</sup></sup>